 364 Oregon Hall

 Department Advising.
-The Department of Linguistics has two faculty members who serve as the primary undergraduate advisors for its majors.
-The advisors for 2016-17 are:
+The Department of Linguistics has one faculty member who serves as the primary undergraduate advisor for its majors.
+The advisor for 2017-18 is:

 Professor Melissa Baese-Berk

-The undergraduate advisors will assist you as you work to complete the major (or minor) in Linguistics.
-They can help you develop a concrete plan of study so that you get through the major smoothly.
+The undergraduate advisor will assist you as you work to complete the major (or minor) in Linguistics.
+She can help you develop a concrete plan of study so that you get through the major smoothly.
 They can help you identify courses that complement your major and the particular focus you want to develop within the major.
-We recommend that you connect with one of the undergraduate advisors each term, preferably far enough along in the term that you know how the term is going but soon enough that you can use the advising meeting to set up your next term.
+We recommend that you connect with the undergraduate advisor each term, preferably far enough along in the term that you know how the term is going but soon enough that you can use the advising meeting to set up your next term.

 Individual Faculty Advising.
 While there is no requirement on individual faculty to serve as the advisor or mentor of any student, nor is there a list of individual faculty advisors, you will find that making a strong academic connection with one (or more) individual faculty member is immensely useful to you as you develop your academic program and profile at the UO.
 The first advantage to finding an individual faculty adviser is that you will have someone you can level with about how you’re doing academically, someone you can get concrete advice from on particular courses to take and particular faculty to take them from.
 The second advantage is that you will have someone who will come to bat for you with the system if you have a legitimate issue to resolve.
 The third advantage, the one that will get you thinking about the individual adviser, is that you will have at least one professor who will write more than a perfunctory letter when you apply for jobs, graduate school, or professional school.